hashintel/hash/packages/engine/apache-arrow-js-bundle/README.md

 - From the `./packages/engine` folder run:
   `cp apache-arrow-js-bundle/dist/apache-arrow-bundle.js lib/execution/src/runner/javascript/apache-arrow-bundle.js`

-> [1] Unfortunately at this time we haven't figured out how to generate the exact format we need for the way we load scripts into V8 (through `eval`ing).
+> [1] Unfortunately at this time we haven't figured out how to generate the exact format we need for the way we load modules into V8.
 > This is why we require the bundle to be manually modified.
-> Due to using `eval` we need the module to be the return result of the file, rather than a normal module that you can import.
 >
 > If anyone has ideas on how to resolve this, suggestions are welcome.
 >